arsenal9971/BMS_stud_reps/20170421_Fri_Follow-Up.md

 - Master's regulations: Not clearly explained or information lacking.
 At hu, 20 non-math credits are required.

-During the orientation, it is too late to explain the master's regulation on the last day.
+During the orientation, it is too late to explain the master's regulations on the last day.
 Meeting a mentor before that is nonsense.

 Master's regulations are in GERMAN.